michaeldeur/Computer-Science-221-Team/README.md

 ## Overview

-This project implements and tests various list data structures in Java, focusing on **Indexed Unsorted Lists** and their iterators.
+This project implements and tests various list data structures in Java, focusing on arraylists and linked lists.
 The codebase includes custom implementations, comprehensive unit tests, and scenario-based testing for correctness and robustness, including iterator and list iterator behaviors.

 ## Team